What is an Autism Consultant?

 Career Outlook and Salary

 Career outlook figures for autism consultants aren't available, but for those who work in schools, the outlook may be comparable to that of special education teachers.
-From 2016 to 2026, these professionals should see average job growth of 8%, according to the U.S. Bureau of Labor Statistics (BLS).
+From 2018 to 2028, these professionals should see slower than average job growth of 3%, according to the U.S. Bureau of Labor Statistics (BLS).

 Those people interested in working as autism consultants might also like to learn about related careers where they can help children, such as the following: